LaunchSchoolKalisz/LS170/study_guide/http.md

 What are `GET` and `POST` requests?
 What are their use cases?

+- A request method is part of the _request line_ of an HTTP request and it describes the type of request that is being made
 - A `GET` request is used to _retrieve_ some resource from the server.
 - A `POST` request is used whenever you want to _send_ something to the server, either to transmit data or to initiate some kind of server side action.
 - Without `POST` requests, we are limited to sending data to the server via query strings